BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-the-editor.md

 An option will be fully highlighted if it needs to be replaced with material names, messages...
 They will not show a drop-down menu.
 If an option does, you need to choose between the offered options.
 Optional options are displayed as an empty field in the drop down.
 These optional options can also contain a colon (`:`).
-You have to specify something behind them depending on the context if they do.
+You have to specify something behind them depending on the context.
  An example might be provided after the colon (`:`).
 Just replace it with the value you want.

 **Neat features:**

-* You will automatically jump to the next line if you press tab one last time after any option.
+* You will automatically jump to the next line if you press tab after the last option.
 * The snippet automatically surrounds the event/condition... with `""`.
 * There are not only snippets for `events`, `objectives` and `conditions` but also for conversations!
 * Pressing ++alt++ + ++b++ creates a new conversationOption.